spacemeshos/POET-OLD/protocol.md

 ##### Implementation Note: packing values for hashing

 - To pack an identifier e.g. "00111" value for the input of Hx(), encoded it as a byte array as utf-8 bytes array.
-For example, in Go use: []byte("00011")
+For example, in Go use: []byte("00011").
+This is suboptimal and may change soon.
 - Labels are arbitrary 32 bytes of binary data so they don't need any encoding.
 - As an example, to compute the input for Hx("001", label1, label2), encode the binary string to a utf-8 encoded bytes array and append to it the labels byte arrays.

 ##### Computing node parents ids
 Given a node i in a DAG(n), we need a way determine its set of parent nodes.
 For example, we use the set to compute its label.
 This can be implemented without having to store all DAG edges in storage.